Frank Bruneel

-Frank Bruneel is a former American politician and businessman from Idaho.
-Bruneel was a member of Idaho House of Representatives.
+Franklin Camiel Bruneel (May 4, 1935 – December 9, 2025) was an American politician and businessman from Idaho who was a member of Idaho House of Representatives.

 Early life

 On May 4, 1935, Bruneel was born in Boise, Idaho.
 Bruneel graduated from Boise High School.

 Career

 Bruneel was a businessman in the tires industry.
 Bruneel was the founder of Bruneel Tires.

 In 1994, Bruneel transferred his day-to-day operational duties at Bruneel Tires to his son Craig Bruneel.

 On November 8, 1994, Bruneel won the election and became a Republican member of Idaho House of Representatives for District 6, seat A. Bruneel defeated Paul Keeton with 53.9% of the votes.
 On November 5, 1996, as an incumbent, Bruneel won the election and continued serving District 6, seat A. Bruneel defeated Lovetta Eisele with 57.3% of the votes.

 On November 3, 1998, as an incumbent, Bruneel won the election and continued serving District 6, seat A. Bruneel defeated Rian K. Van Leuven with 54.3% of the votes.
 On November 7, 2000, as an incumbent, Bruneel won the election unopposed and continued serving District 6, seat 6.

-In June 2006, Bruneel was appointed as the chairman of Idaho Transportation Board.
+In June 2006, Bruneel was appointed the chairman of Idaho Transportation Board.

-Bruneel is a small airplane pilot.
-Bruneel operates his Cessna 206 aircraft.
+Bruneel was a small airplane pilot.
+Bruneel operated his Cessna 206 aircraft.